Earnings of a PGA Tour Caddie: Salary Plus Winnings

 For decades, the role of a caddie was pretty cut and dry.
 The caddie was in charge of carrying the bag, cleaning clubs, replacing divots, helping read putts, and scouting the course.

 Today, a caddie tends to be so much more in addition to the above.
 We see caddies as very close members of a PGA Tour pro's inner circle.
-You'll even see caddies acting as crowd control for their player as well as their driver to and from the golf course.
+You'll even see caddies acting as crowd control for their player, and sometimes even their driver to and from the golf course.

 Advertisement